Kalispera Greece Amorgos.

 Amorgos in Swedish.

-Aegiali is the best village to stay if you want near a sandy beach.
+Aegiali is the best village to stay if you want to be close to a sandy beach.

 Katapola is one of my favorite villages in Greece.